jstorm31/grades-ios/README.md

 ## 🛠 Setup
 1. Clone the repository.
-2. Run `carthage bootstrap && carthage update`
-3. Request access to configuration files encrypted with [git-secret](https://git-scm.com) from the repository owner.
+2. Request access to configuration files encrypted with [git-secret](https://git-scm.com) from the repository owner.

 ## 🔗 Dependency management
-The app uses [Carthage](https://github.com/Carthage/Carthage) package manager for dependency management.
-After cloning the repo, run `carthage bootstrap` to correctly install required frameworks.
+The app uses Swift Package Manager for dependency management.
+In XCode 12+ the packages should be installed automatically.

 Additionally, you should have following frameworks installed system-wide: